Can You Put a Home Gym on the Second Floor? Making a gym room at home safe for weight!

-One Tip for Making Small Gym Floor Plan
+One Tip for Making a Small Gym Floor Plan

 Buy the single most important item that you can get first.
-For me it will be a squat rack with landmine and pull-up bar attachments.
-Then I will get some decent amount of weights and barbells.
+For me, it will be a squat rack with landmine and pull-up bar attachments.
+Then I will get a decent amount of weights and barbells.